demind-inc/rewind-eeg/utils/rewind/README.md

 ### First, convert your local chunk files of Rewind into the video

-Run the function in `convertRewindFilesToVideo.py`
+Run the function

 ```
+from convertRewindFilesToVideo import convert_rewind_files_to_video

 convert_rewind_files_to_video('2023-12-01 23:59:59')
 ```